Nadi-System/nadi-system/paper.md

 - **Functions** are categorized into environment, network, and node functions based on what they work on.
 For example, network function is run on a network, while node function is run on each node.
 - **Expressions** are a combination of attributes, variables, function calls, conditionals, etc that can result in an attribute value.
 - **Propagation** is how the node functions are called in a network, you can call them in different order, based on a list, or filtered by expression.
-- **Task** in NADI is an execution body consisting of type of task, optional output attribute name, and expression or function call.
+- **Task** in NADI System is an execution body consisting of type of task, optional output attribute name, and expression or function call.
 Only the top level function call on the expression can be a mutable call.
 - **Task Context** is the runtime environment for tasks to be run.
 It consists of a network, environmental variables, and functions loaded from plugins.

 Figure below shows how the different data types come together to generate a task and the task context.
 Each task runs in the task context, giving outputs, modifying the task context, or producing side effects (saving files).